FAN-666666/fa21-cse110-lab4/expose/javascript/part2.md

 # Question 5:

-Error, because the previoud i is defined in the for-loop block, and the current i is not defined at its scope
+Error, because the previous i is defined in the for-loop block, and the current i is not defined at its scope

 # Question 6:

-Error, because the previoud discountedPrice is defined in the for-loop block, and the current discountedPrice is not defined at its scope
+Error, because the previous discountedPrice is defined in the for-loop block, and the current discountedPrice is not defined at its scope

 # Question 7: